haosun71275/HaoSun/Publication.md

 ## Preprints
 1. [Moduli Space of $\Lambda$-modules on Projective Deligne-Mumford Stacks], *arXiv: 2003.11674* (2020).
-2. [Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves] (with G. Kydonakis and L. Zhao) *arXiv:2008.12518* (2020).
+2. [Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves] (with G. Kydonakis and L. Zhao), *arXiv:2008.12518* (2020).
+3. [Moduli Spaces of Coherent Sheaves on Projective Deligne-Mumford Stacks over Algebraic Spaces], arXiv:2101.00377 (2021).
+4. On the image of Hitchin morphism for algebraic surfaces: The case $GL_n$, (with L. Song) arXiv:2107.01679 (2021).
+5. Tame Parahoric Higgs Bundles for a Complex Reductive Group, (with G. Kydonakis and L. Zhao) arXiv:2107.01977 (2021).
+6. Tame Parahoric Nonabelian Hodge Correspondence in Positive Characteristic over Algebraic Curves, (with M. Li) arXiv:2109.00850 (2021).
+7. Tame Parahoric Nonabelian Hodge Correspondence on Curves, (with P. Huang, G. Kydonakis and L. Zhao) arXiv: 2205.15475 (2022).